NeoNethereal/Harvard-Artifact-Explorer/README.md

 Please ensure your code follows the project's style and includes relevant documentation.

 ## 📜 License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the GPL-3.0 license.
+See the `LICENSE` file for more details.